eriklong95/eesh/laboratory/experiments/experiment0.md

-compile `forever.c` and run resulting executable do you get the ouput every time?
+compile `print_pid.c` and run resulting executable do you get the ouput every time?

 modify the program so that it makes multiple calls to `getpid()`